DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 ## Show you’ve got the right skills

-Training providers will also be expecting you to demonstrate you've got relevant skills, including:
+Providers will also be expecting you to demonstrate you've got relevant skills, including:

 * how you reflect on your own performance